sailfish009/openstructure/modules/io/doc/mmcif.rst

 .. class:: MMCifInfoTransOp

-  This stores operations needed to transform an :class:`entity <ost.mol.EntityHandle>` into a bio unit.
+  This stores operations needed to transform an :class:`~ost.mol.EntityHandle` into a bio unit.

   .. attribute:: id